supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex11_Content_Management.md

 1. Select **Commit**.

 1. Select **Azure DevOps** on the top left corner of the page.
-This display your organization and projects.
+This displays your organization and projects.

 1. Select **Organization settings** from the bottom left of the page.